 Of course, no amount of ventilation is going to offset the fact that working hard in warm conditions makes foam padding uncomfortable.
 For warm, heavy-sweat skinning action, we still prefer to bring our sunglasses for the ups and goggles for the downs.

-Not only useful in the backcountry, we loved popping out the lens on warm, sunny resort days.
+Not only useful in the backcountry, but we also loved popping out the lens on warm, sunny resort days.
 The increased airflow is mega-welcome when waiting in lift lines.
 A minor feature of the lens extension system is that the lens tilts from one side to the other.
 If the wind is blasting from the side, close the lens on that side while leaving the opposite side open for eye protection from the wind and ample ventilation simultaneously.
 We expect other goggle manufacturers to imitate the SuperFlow design in the future.

 Push on the top corners of the frame to snap the lens back into place.